Iteo/theme_tailor/packages/theme_tailor/README.md

 Custom supplied encoders override default ones provided by the code generator.
 Unrecognized or unsupported types will use the default lerp function.

+## Integration with other generators
+Theme Tailor will copy annotations from the base class annotated with @Tailor or @TailorComponent onto the generated ThemeExtension class.